 I reached out to two professional dog trainers and asked them about some of the most common mistakes or misunderstandings they see when it comes to clicker training a dog.

 If the rest of you have any additional mistakes or ideas to add to the list, please do so in the comments.

 If you’d like to order a clicker, check out Mighty Paw’s clicker here.

 Mistake #1 – Using the clicker as an attention-getter instead of a marker.

-One mistake people make is using the clicker to get a dog’s attention instead of using it to mark a behavior, said Jennifer Mauger, a professional dog trainer with L’Chaim Canine.
+One mistake people make when clicker training is using the clicker to get a dog’s attention instead of using it to mark a behavior, said Jennifer Mauger, a professional dog trainer with L’Chaim Canine.